-Although news has shifted to focus on COVID-19 vaccination, pregnant women may be at an increased risk for developing more severe cases of COVID-19, and if they contract the illness, they could face complications such as pre-term birth.
-As the COVID-19 vaccine is distributed, first to frontline healthcare workers and those in long-term care facilities, you may be wondering if it’s safe to get the vaccine.
+Pregnant women may be at an increased risk for developing more severe cases of COVID-19, and if they contract the illness, they could face complications such as pre-term birth.
+As the COVID-19 vaccine is distributed, you may be wondering if it’s safe to get the vaccine.

 Is The Vaccine Safe For Pregnancy?

 The available data shows the Pfizer and Moderna vaccines are safe.
-However, these Pfizer vaccines were not specifically studied for safety in pregnant participants and data is currently limited to what happened to participants who became pregnant after enrolling.
+These vaccines were not specifically studied for safety in pregnant participants during the initial clinical trials.
+However, experts are continuing to study the impact of the vaccine and we hope to have more data soon.
+Please note, pregnancy is not a contraindication to any of the available vaccines.

 “Every patient has different needs.
 Anytime you have a question about your care, talk with your doctor or midwife and have a discussion about what makes sense for you,” said Christian Pettker, MD, chief of Obstetrics at Yale New Haven Hospital.